trurl-master/jsdom-testing-mocks/README.md

   expect(screen.queryByAltText('alt text')).not.toBeInTheDocument();

-  // when the component's root node is in the viewport - show the image act(() => {
+  // when the component's observed node is in the viewport - show the image act(() => {
     intersectionObserver.enterNode(container.firstChild);
   });